 Fox is CEO of the company, which he created with Noah Rawlings, the company's 22-year-old chief product officer and content strategist.
 The startup was registered May 31.
 Rawlings had a company with a similar name as early as 2012, VNC research shows.

 "We think we've identified an enormous void in the market, that we think we can serve -- one that we can, frankly, drive a truck through," said Fox.

 He acknowledged that he was withholding key elements of the company's gameplan, for later release.

 He did allow, however, that the company's thesis has these components:

-► First, young news-seekers have strong appetites for informational globally, now that digital communications has enabled them to be plugged into threats, opportunities and other news, continually.
+► First, young news-seekers have strong appetites for information globally, now that digital communications has enabled them to be plugged into threats, opportunities and other news, continually.

 ► Second, many of those same news-consumers do not trust older-gen news sources.
 Exile Global's offerings of aggregated short-form news and, eventually, original content for its expanding lines of business will be calibrated to earn trust among young users, said Fox.

-► Third, the Exile Global team believes that major-brand advertisers are often misled regarding the value of their digital ad buys, because reported impressions are often distorted (by automated clickbots and other means), by outright fradulent reporting of user engagement data, and because "Millenials have simply gotten very adept at 'not seeing' much of the advertising" that is served them."
+► Third, the Exile Global team believes that major-brand advertisers are often misled regarding the value of their digital ad buys, because reported impressions are often distorted (by automated clickbots and other means) by outright fradulent reporting of user engagement data, and because "Millennials have simply gotten very adept at 'not seeing' much of the advertising" that is served them."